 If you think that the impact of the Great Recession of 2008 is far behind us, think again.
 While Wall Street seems to have rebounded, as manifested by stock market performance, Main Street is still feeling the pain.
 As one of the largest industries in the nation— second only to healthcare— education has struggled to fully recover from the financial crisis in 2008.
 School districts continue to struggle with persistent challenges such as fulfilling pension obligations, ensuring that classrooms are staffed with the right number of teachers, and confirming that every school is receiving adequate funding.

 News of deficits can create panic in school communities.
-To bring clarity and facts to the conversation, our team at Allovue will explain the factors influencing budget deficits with some guiding questions that districts can ask if they find themselves in one of these situations.
+To bring clarity and facts to the conversation, we explain here the factors influencing budget deficits with some guiding questions that districts can ask if they find themselves in one of these situations.
 But first, some school finance 101.

 Deficits: Businesses v.
 School Districts